 The Department of Chemistry and Biochemistry at The University of Toledo offers both undergraduate and graduate programs for students with a passion for understanding the chemistry of the world around them.
-These programs include Bachelor of Arts and Bachelor of Science degrees in both Chemistry and Biochemistry as well as Master's and Doctoral programs.
+These programs include Bachelor of Science degrees in both Chemistry and Biochemistry as well as Master's and Doctoral programs in Chemistry.

 STARTING MEDIAN SALARIES for careers in CHEMISTRY AND BIOCHEMISTRY:

 In addition to providing a strong education in chemistry and biochemistry, our faculty are committed to setting you up for success in your future educational pursuits and career journey!
 Chemistry and biochemistry majors establish careers in a variety of settings.
-Salary information is based on 2022 nationwide median salary data from BLS.gov (pending release).
+Salary information is based on 2024 nationwide median salary data from BLS.gov.

 Materials Scientists